TrellixVulnTeam/Jarvis_ENYN/README.md

 - telegram true, if you use it, otherwise false.
 If you use it, you must also set the "telegram_key".
 You can find the setup of a telegram-bot on the internet.
 Just search for Bot-Father
 - if you want to use Phillips-Hue, you also have to enter the "Bridge IP" and press the button of the bridge when you call it for the first time

+5. Remote desktop setup(only possible with GUI)
+- `sudo apt-get install xrdp`

+Only if there are errors in the connection:
+- `sudo apt-get remove xrdp vnc4server tightvncserver --yes`
+- `sudo apt-get install tightvncserver --yes`
+- `sudo apt-get install xrdp –yes`

 ## Why a Raspberry pi
 For Jarvis, I recommend a Raspberry Pi: it is inexpensive and at the same time brings enough power.
 I decided on a Raspi 4, because it is the most powerful.
 However, I would reconsider the purchase, since this one - unlike its predecessors - gets very warm due to the high performance and you therefore need a fan.
 This is at least audible when sleeping.
 Therefore, if the server is not the same as the client, I would go for a Raspi 3B+.With a Raspi 4, a case must also be purchased.
 Here I can recommend the following model: